shwetankpal582/Obsidian_Notes/College Subjects/IOT/Internet of Things.md

 2. **Internet Oriented Vision**
 	- The internet-oriented vision *sees the various physical devices interacting with each other.* The sensor-based objects can be determined uniquely and their whereabouts can be regularly monitored.
 These smart embedded objects can be considered as microcomputers which computing resources.
 3. **Semantic Oriented Vision**
-	- This vision states that the data collected through sensors will be huge.
-Thus, the collected data is processed effectively.
-The raw data is processed in order to make it consistant and least reduntant which is useful for better representation
+	- *This vision states that the data collected through sensors will be huge.
+Thus, the collected data is processed effectively*.
+The raw data is processed in order to make it consistent and least redundant which is useful for better representations and interpretation.

 ![[Pasted image 20250306175554.png]]